rscarvalho90/Mongoose-Transactional-Decorator/article/article.md

  }
 ```

-In the example above, an error was thrown after a blocked destination account was found, but is more common errors
+In the example above, an error was designedly thrown after a blocked destination account was found, but is more common errors
-be found inside method execution, like malformed integrations.
+be found inside method execution, like malformed integrations or nested operations inside other functions or methods.

 ## 5) Testing the decorator functionality

 In the
 [Test File](https://github.com/rscarvalho90/Mongoose-Transactional-Decorator/blob/master/tests/MoongoseTransactional.test.ts)
-we can analyze the method behavior of the decorated and non-decorated route method.
+we can analyze the methods behavior of the decorated and non-decorated route methods.

-In the "Transfer with destination account blocked [with transaction abort (roll back database)" test, $100 was drawn
+In the **"Transfer with destination account blocked [with transaction abort (roll back database)"** test, $100 was drawn
 from origin account and, when the error has occurred, the transaction rolled back to the initial state, returning the
 origin account balance to the initial state ($1000).

-In the "Transfer with destination account blocked [without transaction abort (not roll back database)]" test, we can
+In the **"Transfer with destination account blocked [without transaction abort (not roll back database)]**, we can
 see a bad code piece, where an error was thrown, but the absence of transaction cause a database failure, removing
-$100 of the origin account and not returning the original account balance not even transfer it to destination account.
+$100 of the origin account and not returning it to the original account balance not even transfer it to destination account.
 It could be a serious problem for a financial institution, even causing intervention of regulation organisms.

-In the "Transfer with destination account not blocked", the account's balances was rolled back to the initial state
+In the **"Transfer with destination account not blocked"**, the account's balances was rolled back to the initial state
 ($1000) and the destination account was unblocked.
 Now the transfer occurred perfectly, removing $100 from origin
 account and deposited on the destination account.